What is Gross Margin or Gross Profit Margin?

 Where GP = Net Sales + Closing Stock – Opening Stock – Cost of Goods Sold

 The calculation for GP margin is straightforward, but some components are derived from the management’s discretion, mainly the opening and closing stocks.
 Management decides the base for the valuation of the stock.
 Here, there is a chance of manipulation.
 To show a higher GP margin, the management may overvalue the closing stock and undervalue the opening stock.
 This thing needs to be taken care of before calculating the gross margin.

 Uses of Gross Profit Margin

 The GP margin is an important ratio that most business stakeholders use.

 The lenders use it to sense the capability of the business to honor their EMIs on time.

 The management looks at the gross margin to find their efficiencies and inefficiencies.
 Moreover, they improve the inefficient areas and capitalize on the efficient ones.

 The owners look for it to have an idea about the returns they will receive on their capital.

 Interpretation of Gross Profit Ratios

 The gross profit margin, say 30%, states that 30% of net sales are available to pay off all the operating expenses, including selling and distribution, administration, financing, and taxes.
 The gross profit should be at least equal to all the operating expenses for a business to continue.
 Otherwise, there would be a net loss, and a loss-making business model cannot survive long in the market.

 Management aims to achieve a gross profit margin as high as possible.
 If the margin is high, the management is considered to be good and effective.
 Therefore, the management focuses on how to increase gross margin.
 However, in both situations, high or low GP margin calls for research and analysis of the ratio.
-Finding the reasons behind the nature of the ratio is significant to know if the management is actually efficient or there are some other reasons.
+Finding the reasons behind the nature of the ratio is significant to know if the management is actually efficient or if there are some other reasons.

 Higher Gross Profit Margin